 Main Pressures Facing Christians

-School patronage remains a significant public issue.
-In Ireland, a denominational school is a school with a religious patron, and the vast majority of primary schools remain under Catholic patronage.
-Multi-denominational schools are under non-religious patrons and teach children about multiple faiths and belief systems.
-Parents, teachers, church leaders, and policymakers must navigate conscience, inclusion, religious formation, civic fairness, and the rights of families.
+School patronage remains one of Ireland’s important public questions.
+In Ireland, a denominational school is a school with a religious patron, and the Department of Education says the vast majority of primary schools remain under Catholic patronage.
+The same Department of Education patronage and ethos page distinguishes multi-denominational schools as schools under non-religious patrons where children learn about all faiths and belief systems through a multi-denominational programme.

 What Life Is Like for Christians in Ireland